pgnunes/sabproxy/README.md

 `java -jar target/sabproxy-0.0.1-SNAPSHOT.jar`

 ### Navigate Ad free
-Configure your browser/network proxy settings to the host where SABProxy is running like:
+Configure your browser/network proxy settings to the host where SABProxy is running like (running locally):
-- Host: `120.7.0.0.1`
+- Host: `127.0.0.1`
 - Port: `3129`

 ### Ads Blocking Stats